stevleibelt/incubator/cli/php/arguments/README.md

 # Final Words

 Star it if you like it :-).
 Add issues if you need it.
 Pull patches if you enjoy it.
+Write a blog entry if you use it :-D.